MRU-MACO-1701-004-202304/lab-instructions/lab-00-hello-codespaces.md

     _**pro tip:** You're going to go here a lot, so bookmark it._

-3. Click on the `get content` link to start The Process.
+3. Click on the `get content` link for this lab to start [The Process](#the-process).

-4. Click on the Star button to "star" your repo; this will make it much easier to get to it in the future.
+4. Once your repo appears on the screen, click on the Star button to "star" it; this will make it much easier to get to it in the future.

     ![star the repo](./images/lab-00-star-repo.png)